- Hour of Code

 In year 7 students arrive at John Colet School bearing various levels of skills and also a lot of students have only had access to a specific type of devices at primary schools.
 We use baseline assessment to judge the gaps in students’ practical ability from the start.
 After getting the basic skills embedded we study about E-Safety.
 The reason for this is because as students start to transition into teenagers they become more confident with using social media applications and the internet.
 Students need to be aware of the dangers of using these devices and applications.

 In Year 8 we again re-visit Internet Safety but by looking much advanced elements of staying safe online.
 This allows us to develop students’ knowledge and understanding of further dangers of staying safe online.
 Further to this we then study a range of units, mainly looking at introducing more creative, computational thinking and programming skills to students by both block and script based programming.
-Programing skills develop from beginning to more complex tasks through the units of work.
+Students can achieve 75% of the programming requirement skills they will need for GCSE.

 Key Stage 4